fsoft-ailab/Poem-Generator/README.md

 | `8-chu`   |  34440  |
 | `4-chu`   |   1106  |

-We will publish the dataset in the future.
+You can download the dataset from [here](https://drive.google.com/file/d/1q4AicnHAD8kxpEPihfbFDaG-KR_CSGQq/view?usp=sharing)
 ## Evaluation <a name="evaluation"></a>

 ### Rule